davidforel/well_log_tracks/README.md

 "10 Steps in Pandas to Process LAS File and Plot (Part 1)"

 This script adds two extensions to the Mardani work:
-  1. Two logs in the 7th track.
+  1. Two logs in the additional 7th track.
   2. Add a "fraction" track to the previous conventional well log display.